digital-blueprint/relay-greenlight-bundle/README.md

 | --------------------------------------- | ----------- | --------------------------------------- | ------------------ | ------- |
 | `greenlight:permit-not-found`           | 404         | Permit was not found.                   |                    |         |
 | `greenlight:person-does-not-own-permit` | 403         | Current person doesn't own this permit. |                    |         |

+## Roles

+This bundle needs the role `ROLE_SCOPE_GREENLIGHT` assigned to the user to get permissions for the api.